 The following rules should be applied by the QSE when reporting the Resource Status for CCGR configurations in its COP:

-For those COP reporting hours that the QSE expects to commit a CCGR configuration, the QSE should show the committed CCGR configuration to be in an appropriate On-Line Resource Status (i.e. ON, ONREG, etc).
+For those COP reporting hours that the QSE expects to commit a CCGR configuration, the QSE should show the committed CCGR configuration to be in an appropriate On-Line Resource Status (i.e. ON, ONOS etc).
 All other CCGRs configurations in the CCT should be shown with a Resource Status of OFF or OUT, as appropriate to the CCGR configuration availability, in that hour.

 If the QSE does not intend to commit a CCT in a COP reporting hour, the CCGR configurations that are available should be reported in the COP as OFF and those CCGR configurations that are unavailable should be reported as OUT.